eagle705/eagle705.github.io/_posts/2019-10-14-MassivelyMultilingualSentenceEmbeddigns.markdown

 ![](https://camo.githubusercontent.com/b897558046365450b4b49fd23f2bc72adbd3b0bd/68747470733a2f2f646c2e666261697075626c696366696c65732e636f6d2f584e4c492f786e6c695f6578616d706c65732e706e67)

 - 결과
-   - Notation중에 EN -> XX가 있는데, multilingual이라서 어차피 그 언어 그대로 넣어도 될텐데, 왜 굳이 영어에서 transfer되었다는 표현을 쓰는지 아직 잘 모르겠음 XNLI 자체가 번역셋이라 그런거 같기도함
+   - Notation중에 EN -> XX가 있는데, 이것 때문임. ```we train a classifier on top of our multilingual encoder using the English training data```
 ![](/assets/img/markdown-img-paste-20191016140026843.png)
 - Given two sentences, ```a premise and a hypothesis```, the task consists in deciding whether there is an ```entailment, contradiction or neutral``` relationship between them
 - Dataset